JohnnyMaelstrm/johnnymaelstrm.github.io/index.md

 ## 🚀 Upcoming Projects
 Here are some projects I’m planning to work on next:
 - **EvilGinx3** – Exploring advanced phishing techniques and how to bypass MFA!
+- **GOAD** - Game Of Active Directory.
+This project is planned for later in the upcoming spring or summer.
+I will need to build the entire thing on AWS or Azure.

 Stay tuned for updates!